uncovsky/unifloral/README.md

 # Uncertainty-based Offline Reinforcement Learning

 This repository implements a generic algorithmic framework for ensemble-based offline RL, which enables easy experimentation and ablation of key design choices of different algorithms.
-This framework is the subject of my Master's thesis available [here](https://is.muni.cz/auth/th/dxwqj/).
+This framework is the subject of my Master's thesis, available [here](https://is.muni.cz/auth/th/dxwqj/).

 The framework generalizes several offline RL algorithms, namely: